intelxed/mbuild/README.md

 Documentation generation manual:
 http://epydoc.sourceforge.net/epydoc.html

-To generate documentation from a check'ed out source tree, see "build-doc"
+To generate documentation from a check'ed out source tree, see "build-doc".